marten-seemann/base-drafts/draft-ietf-quic-tls.md

   STREAM frame that carries the Finished message in multiple packets.
 This enables immediate server processing for those packets.

-### Key Ready Events

-TLS provides QUIC with signals when 0-RTT and 1-RTT keys are ready for use.
+### Encryption Level Changes

-These events are not asynchronous, they always occur immediately after TLS is provided with new handshake octets, or after TLS produces handshake octets.
+At each change of encryption level in either direction, QUIC signals TLS, providing the new level and the encryption keys.
+It will also These events are not asynchronous, they always occur immediately after TLS is provided with new handshake octets, or after TLS produces handshake octets.

-When TLS completed its handshake, 1-RTT keys can be provided to QUIC.
-On both client and server, this occurs after sending the TLS Finished message.

 This ordering means that there could be frames that carry TLS handshake messages ready to send at the same time that application data is available.
 An implementation MUST ensure that TLS handshake messages are always sent in packets protected with handshake keys (see {{handshake-secrets}}).
-Separate packets are required for data that needs protection from 1-RTT keys.
+Separate packets are required for data that needs protection application data keys.

 If 0-RTT is possible, it is ready after the client sends a TLS ClientHello message or the server receives that message.
-After providing a QUIC client with the first handshake octets, the TLS stack might signal that 0-RTT keys are ready.
+After providing a QUIC client with the first handshake octets, the TLS stack might signal the change to the the 0-RTT keys.
 On the server, after receiving handshake octets that contain a ClientHello message, a TLS server might signal that 0-RTT keys are available.

-1-RTT keys are used for packets in both directions.
-0-RTT keys are only used to protect packets sent by the client.

-### Secret Export

-Details how secrets are exported from TLS are included in {{key-expansion}}.
+Note that although TLS only uses one encryption level at a time, QUIC may use more than one level.
+For instance, after sending its Finished message (using a CRYPTO frame in Handshake encryption) may send STREAM data (in 1-RTT encryption).
+However, if the Finished is lost, the client would have to retransmit the Finished, in which case it would use Handshake encryption.

 ### TLS Interface Summary